AgentMC/Sao19/Translate/En/Part3.md

 Tiese breathed heavily and said with a strong voice.

 "I will ask Renri to wait a little more.
-Even after some time, nothing may change, but ... but, I have a premonition. "
+Even after some time, nothing may change, but ... but, I have a premonition."

 "Premonition ...?"